pao0318/Django-blog/README.md

 # Django-blog
-Created ablog app using django while learning
+Created a blog app using django while learning